hindu-comm/mail_stream_advaita-l/2017/10/Chanting_Gayatri_ove/93__V_Subrahmanian.md

    does not mean he will actually take away all their sorrows or say tathastu and fulfill their wishes.
-   9. ​He indicated that at times, Acharya remains detached and neutral to many activities and may bless the work as a formality​ ​.
+   9. He indicated that at times, Acharya remains detached and neutral to many activities and may bless the work as a formality .
 Actually it's not blessings nor it's appreciation, but just a formality.